 Ash Ngu is a reporter, designer and developer with ProPublica's news apps team.
-She previously worked at The New York Times and The Pudding.
+They previously worked at The New York Times and The Pudding.

 Para cosechar más de la mitad de la caña de azúcar de Estados Unidos, empresas multimillonarias prenden fuego a los cañaverales, una práctica para ahorrar dinero que está prohibida por otros países.
 Algunos residentes dicen que les cuesta respirar, así que comenzamos a estudiar la calidad del aire.